 In 2000, of course, the campaigns started using the Internet as a gimmick to get stories in newspapers and on TV.
 I got tired of that game -- so tired, in fact, that I decided not to play.
-To have pushed those lame stories would have made me part of the problem.
+If I had pushed those lame stories, I would have made me part of the problem.

 Here are links to stories during the days when we were looking for that electronic election miracle:

 JESSE Ventura, best known for his career as a professional wrestler, was elected Governor of Minnesota on Tuesday in an upset that was one of the biggest surprises of the election -- a victory that some attribute to effective use of the Internet as a tool for mobilizing volunteers and voters.

 The New York Times on the Web, Nov.
 6, 1998

 IN ONE of the first requests to spur a Federal regulatory agency to move against a political Web site, a lawyer for the exploratory committee of Gov. George W. Bush of Texas has filed a complaint with the Federal Election Commission against owners of a Web site that is strongly critical of the potential Presidential candidate.

 The New York Times on the Web, May 21, 1999

 WHEN a lawyer for Gov. George W. Bush of Texas filed a complaint with Federal regulators against a satirical Web site, he was just trying to protect Bush's image.
 But in the weeks since, the move has become a textbook case for campaigns on the wrong way to handle Internet critics.